1. Night tourism (Noctourism)

 In the coming years, peaceful vacations will still be a trend that many people pursue and will continue to improve (Photo source: Collected)

 Peaceful holidays or trips that focus entirely on creating a sense of tranquility will continue to be popular in 2025.
-Noise is becoming a particular concern, following a World Health Organization (WHO) report that noise pollution, especially from traffic, is the second leading cause of health problems in Western Europe.
+Noise is becoming a particular concern, after a World Health Organization (WHO) report showed that noise pollution, especially from traffic, is the second leading cause of health damage in Western Europe.
 Remember, in recent years the phrase “healing” has been widely shared on social media, in the coming years, this will continue to be a trend that many people pursue and continue to improve.

 3. Tourism combined with artificial intelligence (AI)